 Much of the research is being conducted in partnership with international collaborators and world leading experts, often with partners in countries that are experiencing immediate and specific climate change effects.
 The Energy Systems Integration Partnership Programme (ESIPP) based at UCD’s Energy Institute is a programme of scale which seeks to address the challenges associated with increasing levels of renewables from an energy systems perspective.

-A number of SFI Research Centres are particularly aligned to climate action, namedly MaREI, SFI Research Centre for Energy, Climate and the Marine, BEACON Bioeconomy SFI Research Centre and iCRAG SFI Research Centre for Applied Geosciences .
+A number of SFI Research Centres are particularly aligned to climate action, namedly MaREI, SFI Research Centre for Energy, Climate and the Marine, BiOrbic Bioeconomy SFI Research Centre and iCRAG SFI Research Centre for Applied Geosciences .
 Climate research in MaREI includes exploring how the atmosphere is changing and how climate change impacts marine systems.
 Some researchers in MaREI work to find ways to reduce energy usage, while others investigate climate dialogue with local communities.
-In BEACON research focuses on Ireland's bioeconomy, reducing emissions and increasing our sustainability. iCRAG climate research includes exploring Irelands natural resources, such as groundwater, how climate change might impact this and ocean activity.
+In BiOrbic research focuses on Ireland's bioeconomy, reducing emissions and increasing our sustainability. iCRAG climate research includes exploring Irelands natural resources, such as groundwater, how climate change might impact this and ocean activity.